gorunjinian/MetroVault/README.md

 **MetroVault is currently in active development.**

-While every effort is made to ensure security and correctness, using beta software for managing real funds carries risks:
+While every effort is made to ensure security and correctness, using early-development software for managing real funds carries risks:

 - ⚡ Always verify addresses on the device screen
 - 🧪 Test with small amounts first (or on Testnet)